top of page

 Growth: Steady, molted early June 2025

-Disposition: Fast and skittish
+Disposition: Fast and relatively docile

 Eating habits: Seems to be a hunter